Holiday Travel Hustle Is On Despite Pleas From Health Officials To Stay Put

 At Miami International Airport they’re expecting more than 1.1 million passengers.
 That’s also down from last year, but averaging around 68,000 people coming and going every day.

-“What we’ll see and what we’re projecting for the next 17 days is about half the passengers we had this time last year, which we’ve seen as a success if that happens,” said MIA spokesman Greg Chin.
+“What we’ll see and what we’re projecting for the next 17 days is about half the passengers we had this time last year, which we’ve seen as a success if that happens,” said Chin.

-With so many expecting to travel, lines for testing at Hard Rock Stadium were long Monday, with about a 3-hour wait.

 Many travelers told Scouten that before they go anywhere, they want a negative test.